Menu Close

 Promotion strategies of Aldi

 Promotion is the final part of discussion in the marketing mix of Aldi (4Ps of Aldi).
 Aldi makes use of a number of promotional methods e.g. advertising, public relations, and sales promotions.
-It often advertises on TV and newspapers to reach out to the customers, particularly, in the US, UK, German, and Australian markets.
-However, one of its ads was banned in the UK for misleading customers by artificially skewing price comparisons with Tesco.

-Aldi also uses PR and has initiated a number of projects concerning corporate social responsibility.
-For example, in the UK, Aldi works with Teenage Cancer Trust to ‘ensure no young person faces cancer alone’ (Aldi, 2022).
-It also uses sales promotions regularly.
-For example, it often cut prices of many of its products.
+Aldi also uses PR and has initiated several projects with regards to corporate social responsibility.
+For example, in the UK, it works with Teenage Cancer Trust to ‘ensure no young person faces cancer alone’ (Aldi, 2023).

 Aldi is active on Facebook, Twitter, Instagram, and other social media platforms.
-It has an online store where customers can view and purchase products.
-It also uses electronic and traditional billboards in busy areas to draw people’s attention.
+It also has an online store where customers can view and purchase products.
+However, it should increase the number of its YouTube subscribers.

 Summary of the marketing mix of Aldi (4Ps of Aldi)